 Single parents, couples with children, and disabled people working at least 16 hours per week

 Working at least 16 hours per week and paying child care charges in respect of one child.
 This is up to a maximum of £175 per week of the child care charges.
 In respect of two or more children, up to a maximum of £300 per week of the child care charges.
 These are the main earnings deductions.
 You should contact us if you need more details.

 - Attendance Allowance

 are disregarded.
-Child Benefit and maintenance received for a child are also disregarded
+Maintenance received for a child is also disregarded

 If you have more than £16,000 worth of capital assets you will not be entitled to benefit.
 If you have more than £6,000, for every £250 or part of £250 above £6,000, we add £1.00 to your weekly income.
 If you are 60 years of age or over, the first £10,000 is disregarded. £1.00 will be added for every £500 between £10,000 and £16,000.